13 min read

 • Traveling with clients and organizing their schedules

-Many Butlers work in private jets, luxury yachts, and international residences, providing opportunities to:
+Many Butlers work in private jets, luxury yachts, and international residences, giving them opportunities to travel with employers to different countries and experience luxury destinations.

 • Estate Manager or Household Manager